When should I start my child in formal swimming lessons?

 Kids that swim in the winter are often healthier because of the benefits of swimming as exercise.
 Continuing swim lessons during the winter months not only builds skills but also provides a healthy dose of exercise.
 Exercise has been proven to boost immunity and help ward off sickness.

 In order for kids to retain and build on their newly acquired swimming skills, they must swim beyond just the warmer months.
 ESF Sharks coaches see it all the time: a child has advanced to a particular level only to start essentially back over next term after the long break.
 The longer a child is away from swimming, the longer it will take him/her to get back to and advanced beyond their prior skill level.

 Safety is another significant reason to keep your child swimming.
-Swimmers that take a long break may forget the crucial water safety skills they have learned here at Fish Factory.
+Swimmers that take a long break may forget the crucial water safety skills they have learned here at ESF Sharks.
 Without repetition, a child may forget how to respond in a life-threatening situation.

 Bottom line there is no need to stop swimming because it is cold OUTSIDE.
 Inside we keep our pool and building clean and warm, creating a comfortable environment for new swimmers.
 Keep up the physical activity, dry off thoroughly after class, dress warm when you leave and continue the path of becoming a confident and safe swimmer!